 The course contains units covering the essential law, which every international IP Lawyer should know in order to work effectively in this sphere.
 This includes the law of patents, copyright, e-commerce, domain names, design law, internet law, together with practicalal skills such as drafting IP agreements, and IP due diligence.
-All the teachers and trainers are either qualified British Barristers or Solicitors, in private practice with experience of IP Law and, as such, they understand the questions and tasks that clients are likely to ask lawyers to assist with.
+All the teachers and trainers are either qualified British lawyers, in private practice with experience of IP Law and, as such, they understand the questions and tasks that clients are likely to ask lawyers to assist with.

 The course requires 15 hours of lesson time plus another 8 – 10 hours of private study time, using inter-active study exercises submitted through the Internet and e mail, over the period of the course

 Trade Mark Law Language and Law of trade marks plus examples of phrases and vocabulary: copyrights, trademarks, fair use, public domain, derivative works.

 Trade Mark Law in practice The Law and practical methods of registration of trade marks plus the vocabulary of this area of law, e. g.
 Protected emblems, customary, distinctive, arbitrary, watch notice.